saturnlighting/literature-review/README.md

 avoidance, whereas the presence of other people had the opposite effect”.

+Using odd ratios, Uttley, Fotios, and Lovelace (2020) found that the drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
+Uttley, Fotios, and Lovelace (2020) also found a non-linear relationship between relative brightness and the reduction in cyclists after-dark, suggesting that a minimal amount of lighting could be enough to promote cycling after dark.

+S. Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.

+This supported previous work which “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).

+In a review of forty two quantitative studies that estimated association between neighbourhood build environment and active travel in older adults, Cerin et al. (2017) observed positive association with availability of street lights.

 Using self-reported commuting data, Lin Yang et al. (2017) found that individuals living in neighbourhoods with higher density of street light were more likely to active commuting.